Defibrillators - A Critical Tool for Saving Lives in Ireland

 Acting quickly can restore a normal heartbeat and improve survival rates.
 Knowing how defibrillators work and their advantages can help communities respond effectively in emergencies.

-Their presence is especially important when supporting a loved one, as older persons face a higher risk of cardiac events.
+Their presence is especially important in care homes and for home help, as older persons face a higher risk of cardiac events.

 In rural areas or neighbourhoods far from medical facilities, having a defibrillator on hand can make the difference between life and death.

 One of the greatest advantages of defibrillators is their user-friendliness.
-Modern defibrillators are designed to be as easy to use as possible, making them very accessible.
+Modern defibrillators are designed to be as easy to use as possible, making them very accessible to personal care assistants, Healthcare Assistants, and members of the public.

 They come with easy-to-follow instructions and voice prompts, making it possible for even those with no medical training to administer a life-saving shock to the heart effectively.